Sumis34/cuota-filesharing/README.md

 - [ ] show if server is bottleneck
 - [ ] Showcase.
 Option to create showcase where you can showcase your work.
 Includes option for custom branding in form of a image.
+- [ ] Allow custom branding for Teams and Buisness.
+- [ ] Access controll.
+Allow sharing for spesific users by specifying a email.